 You can change the price of your consignment items if you think thredUP misjudged their value.
 Just click “Edit price” and adjust it to your liking.
 The key here is to set a reasonable price while maximizing your earnings.

-The two pairs of shorts I sent in were priced in the lowest tier of thredUP’s pricing structure, meaning that I would earn 5% of what each item sold for.
+At the time of this review, the two pairs of shorts I sent in were priced in the lowest tier of thredUP’s pricing structure, meaning that I would earn 5% of what each item sold for.

 However, I thought that my pair of green shorts from LOFT could fetch slightly more.
 I bumped up the price just enough to push it into the second tier so that if the shorts sold, I’d earn 10% of the sale rather than 5%.